WYX-gh/IEDHTrans/README.md

 Click [here](https://github.com/WYX-gh/IEDHTrans/tree/main/IEDHTrans/documentation) if you need to learn how to use nnUNet.

-You can perform data preprocessing through the following command
+You can perform data preprocessing through the following command.
 ```
 nnUNetv2_plan_and_preprocess -d DATASET_ID --verify_dataset_integrity
 ```